asterics/remote-touchpad/README.md

    mkcert -install
    ```

    This installs the CA into your OS/browser trust store.
-On Windows, if it
-   also fails to update a Java `cacerts` keystore with a permission error,
-   that's harmless and can be ignored unless you specifically need Java
-   applications to trust it.

 2. **Generate a certificate** for the address your phone will connect to
    (both the LAN IP and hostname, if you use one):